Pony: Similar or similarly named horses

 Many horse breeds have some pony characteristics, such as small size, a heavy coat, a thick mane or heavy bone, but are considered to be horses.
 In cases such as these, there can be considerable debate over whether to call certain breeds "horses" or "ponies."
 However, individual breed registries usually are the arbiters of such debates, weighing the relative horse and pony characteristics of a breed.
 In some breeds, such as the Welsh pony, the horse-versus-pony controversy is resolved by creating separate divisions for consistently horse-sized animals, such as the "Section D" Welsh Cob.

 Some horses may be pony height due to environment more than genetics.
-For example, the Chincoteague pony, a feral horse that lives on Assateague Island off the coast of Virginia, often matures to the height of an average small horse when raised from a foal under domesticated conditions.
+For example, the Chincoteague pony, a feral horse that lives on Assateague Island off the coasts of Maryland and Virginia, often matures to the height of an average small horse when raised from a foal under domesticated conditions.